European-XFEL/Karabo/doc/installation/dependency_management.rst

-pyflakes             2.2.0             MIT                                                         no                    no Pygments             2.7.4             BSD                                                         yes                   yes pyparsing            2.4.7             MIT                                                         no                    yes pyqtgraph            0.11.0            MIT                                                         no                    yes PythonQwt            0.5.5             LGPL                                                        no                    yes pytest               6.2.1             MIT                                                         no                    no pytest-runner        2.11.1            MIT                                                         no                    no pytz                 2013.9            MIT                                                         no                    yes PyYAML               3.12              MIT                                                         no                    no pyzmq                17.0.0            LGPL+BSD                                                    yes                   yes qtconsole            4.2.1             BSD                                                         yes                   yes redisclient          1.0.2dev          MIT                                                         yes                   no requests             2.19.1            APLv2                                                       no                    no rpathology           0.0.1             MIT                                                         no                    no
+pyflakes             2.2.0             MIT                                                         no                    no Pygments             2.7.4             BSD                                                         yes                   yes pyparsing            2.4.7             MIT                                                         no                    yes pyqt                 5.9.2             GPLv3/Commercial                                            no                    yes pyqtgraph            0.11.0            MIT                                                         no                    yes pytest               6.2.1             MIT                                                         no                    no pytest-runner        2.11.1            MIT                                                         no                    no pytz                 2013.9            MIT                                                         no                    yes PyYAML               3.12              MIT                                                         no                    no pyzmq                17.0.0            LGPL+BSD                                                    yes                   yes qtconsole            4.2.1             BSD                                                         yes                   yes qt                   5.9.7             GPLv3/Commercial                                            no                    yes qtpy                 1.9               MIT                                                         no                    yes redisclient          1.0.2dev          MIT                                                         yes                   no requests             2.19.1            APLv2                                                       no                    no rpathology           0.0.1             MIT                                                         no                    no